Kalaborative/AutoDuolingo/README.md

 [![codebeat badge](https://codebeat.co/badges/c65ff2d6-63ce-44e2-aa28-d39baeb50720)](https://codebeat.co/projects/github-com-kalaborative-autoduolingo-master)
 # AutoDuolingo
 In this project, we make it easy for you to solve exercises on Duolingo.
-You can choose either Spanish, French, German, or Italian in AutoDuolingo and the set up is quick an easy!
+You can choose either Spanish, French, German, or Italian in AutoDuolingo and the setup is quick and easy!

 ## Installation
 This project needs Selenium Webdriver and the Google Cloud Translate client library installed.
 To install them, run this code in your command line: